 4. Do 4 rounds of box breathing (2 minutes)

 Total time: about 3 minutes.
-In that time, you’ve changed your location, activated the dive reflex, discharged physical energy, and activated your parasympathetic nervous system.
-The urge may not be gone, but it’s now competing with a completely different physiological state.
+In that time, you have changed location, used cold exposure, discharged physical energy, and slowed the breath.
+The urge may still be present, but it is now happening in a different physical state.

 From here, you can transition into urge surfing, observing the remainder of the urge as it fades.

-Physical resets are powerful, but they address the acute urge (the immediate craving).
-If the urge is being driven by a deeper emotional trigger, the physical reset buys you time, but you’ll also need to address the underlying cause.
+Physical resets address the acute urge: the immediate pull or spike in intensity.
+If the urge is driven by a deeper emotional trigger, the reset buys time, and the underlying cause still needs attention.

 If you find that urges come back quickly after a physical reset, look at what's driving them:

-The physical reset gets you through the moment.
-The deeper work keeps the moments from stacking up.
+The physical reset helps with the immediate moment.
+The deeper work reduces how often those moments build.

 A few ways to build the habit:

-• Practice when you don’t need it.
+• Practice when you do not need it.
 Do a cold water splash and breathing exercise once a day, outside of any urge context.
 This builds familiarity so the action feels natural when you actually need it.

 • Create a trigger-action plan.
 Write it down: "When I feel an urge, my first action is to stand up and leave the room."
 Rehearse this mentally.
 The more times you mentally simulate the response, the more automatic it becomes.